StylingAndroid/Prism/README.md

 from having to implement a lot of boilerplate code to do the same thing.
 However when we add a _Trigger_ in to the mix we really start seeing some impressive behaviour for very little extra work.
 I would urge you to take a look at the _ViewPagerTrigger_ documentation below to really see this in action.

+#Colour vs. Color
+As you may have guessed from the spelling of the word 'colour' throughout this readme I am English and prefer to use the English spelling of 'colour'.
+I am fully aware that there are many people who spell it 'color'.
+In order to give people the freedom to use whichever spelling they prefer, Prism will accept *both* spellings.
+So you can call `setColor(int color)` in place of `setColour(int colour)` if you prefer.
+However, using the English spelling of 'colour' will be very slightly better performance because there will be one less method call as internally
+`setColor(int color)` simply calls `setColour(int colour)`.
+So if you chose to spell 'colour' incorrectly you will suffer a very minor performance hit!

 #Prism ViewPager
 [ ![Download](https://api.bintray.com/packages/stylingandroid/maven/prism-viewpager/images/download.svg) ](https://bintray.com/stylingandroid/maven/prism-viewpager/_latestVersion)